MicrosoftDocs/azure-docs/articles/machine-learning/concept-endpoints.md

 To create an online endpoint, you need to specify the following elements:
 - Model files (or specify a registered model in your workspace)
-- Scoring script - code needed to perform scoring/inferencing
+- Scoring script - code needed to do scoring/inferencing
 - Environment - a Docker image with Conda dependencies, or a dockerfile
 - Compute instance & scale settings